 Roberto Quiroz II

-Roberto Quiroz II of Virginia serves as Counselor for Cultural Affairs at the U.S. Embassy in Mexico City.
-He is scheduled to serve as Faculty member at the Inter American Defense College at Fort McNair in Washington, D.C. in the summer of 2025.
-Mr. Quiroz most recently served as Director of Policy Planning and Public Diplomacy at the Bureau of Democracy, Human Rights, and Labor (DRL/PPD) in Washington, D.C. from 2021 through 2022.
-Previously, he was enrolled at the National War College in Fort McNair, Washington, D.C. from July 2020 through June 2021.
-He served as Counselor for Public Affairs at the U.S. Embassy in Accra, Ghana from August 2017 through June 2020, where he also served as a member of the Lincoln Community School Board from 2017 through 2019.
-Mr. Quiroz served as Public Affairs Officer at the U.S. Embassy in Yaoundé, Republic of Cameroon from July 2014 through June 2017, where he also served on the Board of the American School of Yaoundé (ASOY) as Chair and U.S. Ambassador’s representative.
+Mr. Quiroz most recently served as Counselor for Cultural Affairs at the U.S. Embassy in Mexico City from 2022 through 2025.
+Previous assignments include Director of Policy Planning and Public Diplomacy at the Bureau of Democracy, Human Rights, and Labor (DRL/PPD) in Washington, D.C., student at the National War College in Fort McNair, Washington, D.C., Counselor for Public Affairs at the U.S. Embassy in Accra, Ghana, where he also served as a member of the Lincoln Community School Board, Public Affairs Officer at the U.S. Embassy in Yaoundé, Republic of Cameroon, where he also served on the Board of the American School of Yaoundé (ASOY) as Chair and U.S. Ambassador’s representative, Deputy Public Affairs Officer at the U.S. Embassy in Dar es Salaam, United Republic of Tanzania, Political and Economic Officer at the U.S. Embassy in Dili, Democratic Republic of Timor-Leste, where he was also responsible for public diplomacy and consular duties, Country Affairs Officer for Central America and Panama in the Bureau of Western Hemisphere Affairs in Washington, D.C., Staff Assistant at the Bureau of East Asian and Pacific Affairs in Washington, D.C., and as Vice Consul at the U.S. Embassy in Seoul, Republic of Korea.

 Mr. Quiroz served as part of the U.S. delegations to the Asia Pacific Economic Conference in Lima, Peru in 2024 and in Santiago, Chile in 2004, and at the 2005 Summit of the Americas in Mar del Plata, Argentina.
 He has been awarded two individual Superior Honor Awards and three Meritorious Honor Awards for his service.